 A winter wedding may sound nice and that long sleeved wedding gown is super cute, but if you’re outside for too long in formalwear, you and everyone else will just be miserable.

-Summer weddings = sun.
-And hopefully lots of it!
+Outdoor weddings = sun, hopefully!
 But too much of a good thing can quickly turn ugly.

 If you’re going to be out in the beating sun, bring some extra bottles of sunscreen to share.